 This game helps memory skills, and also reinforces the importance of focusing and paying attention.
 It can send people to the dictionary (not during the game--that's cheating!) to discover things to "pack" besides Zebras, Yaks and Xylophones when that end of the alphabet is reached.

 Game Four: "How Many Words?"

 This is a pencil and paper game, and one I use to this day while waiting on medical appointments.
 Anyone who has to spend much time in waiting rooms knows full well the futility of finding anything of interest to read in the outdated magazines sitting there.
 And, sadly, as we age, we seem to spend more time sitting in waiting rooms.

-While I do have a Nook e-reader I got for a gift last year, I prefer not to have to lug it around and worry about a place to plug in and re-charge the battery if the wait is very long, or if I'm away overnight.
+While I do have a Nook e-reader I received as a gift, I prefer not to have to lug it around and worry about a place to plug in and re-charge the battery if the wait is very long.
 So, I resort to my old standby pen-and-paper game.

 All you need is a word.
 Any word, but the bigger the word, the better.
 The object is to use the letters within that word, (I call it a "seed word), and re-arrange them to form as many other words as you can.
 There is no "end" or time limit.
-Your time ends when you are called for your appointment, that's all.
+Your time ends when you are called for your appointment, or when you are stumped; that's all.

 The rules of play:

 - You may use only letters that appear in the original word